3bdezign/insta-likes/README.md

 # HOW TO

-## you must open each account in its own new tab.(2.png)

-- an easy way to do this may be to open a list of followers or a list of likes on a post.(4.png) and scroll down the list while holding ..ctrl.. and then ..click.. on the accounts you wish to like posts on and each will be opened in a new tab.
+- all you must do now is open each account in its own new tab.(2.png) an easy way to do this may be to open a list of followers or a list of likes on a post.(4.png) and scroll down the list while holding ..ctrl.. and then ..click.. on the accounts you wish to like posts on and each will be opened in a new tab.

-## now select the first tab in your browser (2.png)
+- select the first tab in your browser (2.png)

-## now in the "ui.vision" window at the top click "play macro" and step back
+- in the "ui.vision" window at the top click "play macro" and let it do its thing.

 # KNOWN ISSUES